-The $400 million Core to Commencement campaign - the first-ever fundraising and engagement campaign dedicated exclusively to Columbia College - will enhance undergraduate liberal arts education and support students and faculty.
-Read the Q&A from campaign co-chair Jonathan Lavine '88CC on the new campaign website.
+December 9, 2015 — The $400 million Core to Commencement campaign—the first-ever fundraising and engagement campaign dedicated exclusively to Columbia College—will enhance undergraduate liberal arts education and support students and faculty.
+Read more on the new campaign website.

 Columbia College has launched a $400 million fundraising and engagement campaign to enhance its undergraduate liberal arts education and support students and faculty.
 The campaign, “Core to Commencement,” is the first-ever fundraising and engagement campaign to be dedicated exclusively to Columbia College.

 The campaign paints a comprehensive vision for the future of Columbia College, which is centered in its Core Curriculum, a set of liberal arts courses in which students encounter great works of literature, art, music, political theory, and science, and consider the most difficult questions about the human experience in small seminars.
 The campaign seeks to endow the Core, which has been required of all undergraduates for nearly 100 years, and to bring the Core into its next century using innovative technologies and interdisciplinary programming.

 “For generations of students, the Core Curriculum has been a cherished part of the Columbia experience because it fulfills the fundamental promise made to those who come here to learn, explore and grow,” said Columbia University President Lee C. Bollinger.
 “This campaign, with its focus on the Core and the faculty who teach it, will strengthen our ability to pursue the mission of the College and, indeed, the entire University.”